aspinwall-ui/aspinwall-example-widget/README.md

 - Change the widget class name, and update the `_widget_class` variable at the bottom of the file.
 - If you're planning to use settings schemas, rename the `.xml` file in the `schemas` directory to match your widget's ID and edit it to set the schema ID to your widget's ID.
   * If you're not planning to use settings schemas, remove the `schemas` folder and remove the `subdir('schemas')` line from the `meson.build` in the project's root.
-- Regenerate the po/translation files by following the steps in the `Generating translation files` section.
+- Remove the example-specific .pot file from the `po` directory and regenerate the po/translation files by following the steps in the `Generating translation files` section.

 ## Building and installing the widget